vertexproject/synapse/README.rst

 Synapse
 =======

-Synapse is a "batteries included" intelligence analysis platform designed to help analysts and algorithms answer complex questions which require the fusion of data across different disciplines.
+Synapse is a versatile central intelligence system created to support analyst teams in every stage of the intelligence life cycle.

 |codecov|_ |circleci|_ |dockerhub|_ |rtd|_